bmoren/p5.localmessage/readme.md

 ##### Important tips & known limitations
 + You must register the `service-worker.js` file using the `registerServiceWorker()` function in the `setup()` before you begin.
 + Be aware that not all browsers support service workers, or all functionality of service workers.
 Check the JS console for errors.
+When in doubt, try another browser!
 + The word clients in the documentation below refers to *other* pages opened on the same URL with the same service worker enabled.
 + This library will only work if you're running sketches from the **same domain**. (to test this, open 2 different examples, and send a message, they will be able to communicate with one another!)
 + This will NOT work across 2 different sketches hosted by the p5.js web editor. to achieve this kind of communication, consider moving your project to your own web hosting setup. (check that this is true)